 The board works like a charm.
 Controlling the unit, even at high speeds, is incredibly smooth and we are happy to report that the skateboard can even climb some slopes.
 We have to give a special shout out the way the board handles the acceleration extremely well.
 At no point, you will feel that you're losing control or that the unit's slipping under your feet – in spite of the fact that you will get from zero to full speed in a matter of seconds.

-Also, the skateboard can successfully carry the weights up to 136kg.
+Also, the skateboard can successfully carry the weights up to 100kg.
 You won’t have any problem getting it to work even if you have a backpack with you.
 The rest of the specs are more or less pretty standard – the unit weighs 7kg and covers the range 16km in one charge.

-Although not particularly feature-rich package, AC Electric Skateboard does offer some pleasant surprises.
+Although not particularly feature-rich package, this Electric Skateboard does offer some pleasant surprises.
 For instance, this time you get to choose between the three-speed settings (low, middle, and high) and holding down the brake button will offer a nice take off assistance as you go.

-Brushless motor works pleasantly quiet, and the controller feels well-made and responsive.
+The brushless electric hub motor works pleasantly quiet, and the controller feels well-made and responsive.

 Best Budget Pick, Great value for money!

 It doesn’t take more than a passing look on Voyager Neutrino Compact to see the skateboard means business.
 Its design is sleek, mean and on-point.

 Who can say no to a black-clad peace of menace?
 It is also good to see a raised tail which makes manual braking extremely easy – well at least if you don’t want to damage the board.

 Throw into equation slim battery/motor combo, and you’ll get a unit that scores one of the best looks on the list.